 Make sure that you have subscribed to them!

-- Check the box for that folder and then click the Subscribe button to add that folder as an accessible folder through Thunderbird.
+- Check the box for the folder you wish to subscribe to, then click the Subscribe button to add that folder as an accessible folder through Thunderbird.

 - Click OK when finished.